 What is QA for?

 Usually, there is the mythological hero called QA who fights the Bugs but due to the financial issues (lack of gold in the inventory), this hero is not hired very often.
 Every business is different, so I’m not complaining about the financials which may differ.
 I want to highlight the good side of this investment.
 Being QA is not only being ‘clicking through the app monkey’.
-It’s about the high quality of the development process, teaching, and learning, sometimes with a light dose of PM or Scrum Master competencies.
+It’s about the high quality of the development process, teaching, and learning, sometimes with a light dose of PM, product owner or Scrum Master competencies.
 The QA in the development team will master the product from the user perspective and will squeeze the maximum potential out of it and the team.

 As time goes by, more and more potential users of the product hit the wall.
 As the practice shows, many of them will just close the browser tab or get rid of the installed mobile app right after discovering some critical issue or just because of the bad user experience introduced by the system.
 Remember the case of Cyberpunk?
 Do you realize how many of the players just left the game after discovering even minor issues which were not allowed there, as there were very high expectations created by the marketing campaigns?
 Many of them won’t install the game again even if there will be patches and updates added, fixing most of the issues.
 The bad first impression remains for a long time and causes the rumor about how bad the product is spread across the globe.
 Having in mind that what appears on the internet, stays on the internet forever, and it is really hard to fix the bad opinion and all this hate flooding the web, consider if lack of investment in a proper QA team is really worth it.